corpm014/corpm014/README.md

 ### Hi I'm Marc :)
 - 🌱 I’m currently learning python 3
-- 🔭 I’m currently working on a 'Small-multiplayer-game'
+- 🔭 I’m currently working on databases and sqlite3
 - 🤔 I’m looking for help with API's and html

 <!--